JesperKarlsson500/MS2-Lilypad-Game/README.md

 ### Testing plan

-My testing plan is to play the game and make sure it works on desktop.
+My main plan is to play the game and make sure it works on desktop.
-Any problems that comes up I will.

 ### Implementation

 I used Lighthouse to check the performance on both mobile and desktop and search for errors.
 I used W3C code validator for both CSS and HTML.
-I test all my link to check that they're working.
+I test all my functions and checkboxes to make sure they're working.
 I used JSHint to search through my Javascript code.

 #### When using code validator I found: